scchess/Qualimap/doc/analysis.rst

 :guilabel:`First sample (counts)`

   File containing the count data from the sample.
 This must be a **two-column** **tab-delimited** text file, with the feature IDs in the first column and the counts in the second column (see http://example for an example!!).
-This file must not contain any header or column names.
+This file must not contain header nor column names.

 :guilabel:`First sample name`